revbayes/revbayes.github.io/tutorials/bayes_factors/index.md

 ----------------------------------

-We will estimate the marginal likelihood of a given model using a ‘stepping-stone’ (or ‘path-sampling’) algorithm.
+We will estimate the marginal likelihood of a given model using a 'stepping-stone' (or 'path-sampling') algorithm.
 These algorithms are similar to the familiar MCMC algorithms, which are intended to sample from (and estimate) the joint posterior probability of the model parameters.
 Stepping-stone algorithms are like a series of MCMC